-1. Quotation must be submitted on or before the RFQ closing date and time stated above.
-2. Orders above R 30 000 will be evaluated according to the PPPFA 80/20-point system and a functionality scorecard where applicable and those above R 1 Million will be subjected to the tender process.
-3. This RFQ is subjected to the Necsa's General Conditions of Purchase, Preferential Procurement Policy Framework Act 2000 and the Preferential Procurement Regulations, 2022, the General Conditions of Contract (GCC) and, if applicable, any other legislation or special conditions of contract.
-4. Failure on the part of a bidder to submit proof of B-BBEE Status level of contributor together with the bid, will be interpreted to mean that preference points for specific goals are not claimed.
+1. Due to the nature of the work to be performed, the selected bidder will be required to provide basic PPE (e.g. gloves, safety shoes, etc.) for all their employees.
+Necsa will supply specialized PPE.
+2. Quotation must be submitted on or before the RFQ closing date and time stated above.
+3. Orders above R 30 000 will be evaluated according to the PPPFA 80/20-point system and a functionality scorecard where applicable and those above R 1 Million will be subjected to the tender process.
+4. This RFQ is subjected to the Necsa's General Conditions of Purchase, Preferential Procurement Policy Framework Act 2000 and the Preferential Procurement Regulations, 2022, the General Conditions of Contract (GCC) and, if applicable, any other legislation or special conditions of contract.